soodaayush/bvhs-tech-club-website/README.md

 ## The Website

 This is the Bay View High School Tech Club website.
-In this website, you can learn more about our club, and the binary problem that was presented to students who have scanned a QR code that sends them to this website.
+In this website, you can learn more about our club, and the binary problem that was presented to students who have scanned a QR code that sends them to this page.